1712n/wall-e/src/prompt/markdown/documentation.md

   .where(inArray(scores.messageId, ids));
 ```

-In another example below, the score is explicitly cast to float to ensure correct behavior in the between clause, avoiding issues with the database incorrectly inferring the data type.
+In another example below, the score is explicitly cast to decimal to ensure correct behavior in the between clause, avoiding issues with the database incorrectly inferring the data type.

 ```ts
 db